astropy/astropy/docs/development/workflow/virtual_pythons.rst

 This needs to be done once for each virtual environment you want.
-There is one important choice you need to make when you create a virtual environment: which, if any, of the packages installed in your normal Python environment do you want in your virtual environment?
+There is one important choice you need to make when you create a virtual environment: which, if any, of the packages installed in your default Python environment do you want in your virtual environment?

 Including them in your virtual environment doesn't take much extra space--they are linked into the virtual environment instead of being copied.
-Within the virtual environment you can install new versions of packages like Numpy or Astropy that override the versions installed in your normal Python environment.
+Within the virtual environment you can install new versions of packages like Numpy or Astropy that override the versions installed in your default Python environment.

-The easiest way to get started is to include in your virtual environment the packages installed in your your normal Python environment; the instructions below do that.
+The easiest way to get started is to include in your virtual environment the packages installed in your your default Python environment; the instructions below do that.

 In everything that follows, ``ENV`` represents the name you give your virtual